Narendra Modi attacks Congress in Parliament, says Opposition is no longer connected to the roots

 Modi said it is impossible to forget the “dark days” of the Emergency.
 “Who imposed the Emergency?” he asked.
 “Emergency was imposed so that someone’s government doesn’t fall.
 We remember Emergency not to undermine someone, but to remember the importance of democracy.”

 Modi said the Congress had missed opportunities to implement the Uniform Civil Code.
-He also asked the House not to link the bill for women empowerment (triple talaq) with religion.
+He also asked the House not to link the bill for women’s empowerment (triple talaq) with religion.

 The prime minister said that the Bharatiya Janata Party’s resounding victory in the 2019 General Elections showed that people thought more about the betterment of their country than about themselves.
 He said that after many decades, a government was voted back to power with a strong mandate.